-A planning permit is required for use as a utility installation in accordance with Clause 36.03-1 Table of Uses of the Public Conservation and Resource Zone.
+A planning permit is required for use as a utility installation (including minor utility installation) in accordance with Clause 36.03-1 Table of Uses of the Public Conservation and Resource Zone.
 The use does not meet the Section 1 condition requiring the work to be conducted by or on behalf of a public land manager or Parks Victoria.
 It therefore falls into a Section 2 use triggering a planning permit.